varabyte/kotter/README.md

 }.waitForInput { /* ... */ }
 ```

-But you can easily create custom animations as well, by implementing the `KonsoleAnimation` interface:
+But you can easily create custom animations as well, by implementing the `KonsoleAnimation` interface and then
+instantiating an animation instance from it:

 ```kotlin
 val SPINNER = object : KonsoleAnimation(Duration.ofMillis(250)) {